 Italian card games are a well-sought-out choice for leisure, finding play at parties and gatherings alike.
 These games stem from their long history, and due to the similarities between the traditional Italian card deck and the modern standard of the 52-card deck, traditional games still see play to this day, centuries later.

 What is the History of Italian Card Games?

 Italian card games’ history can be traced back to the late 14th century.
 The first known cards are believed to be brought from Mamluk Egypt, with localizations in terms of the imagery used.
 Before the merger of the many independent states, Italy existed as many different regions, forming a varied melting pot for card game influences.

-The traditional Italian cards used the Latin suits of sword, cups, coins and clubs, and had three face cards of the Knave, Knight and King.
-Due to the regional variance, it was common to find use of Spanish, French and German suits in circulation.
-As expected, modern day play uses the easily available standard 52-card deck, with cards removed to emulate the traditional shrunken decks.
+The traditional Italian cards used the Latin suits of sword, cups, coins, and clubs, and had three face cards of the Knave, Knight, and King.
+Due to the regional variance, it was common to find use of Spanish, French, and German suits in circulation.
+As expected, the modern-day play uses the easily available standard 52-card deck, with cards removed to emulate the traditional shrunken decks.

 List of Italian Card Games

 One of the most popular Italian card games, Primero uses the Spanish 40-card deck and is a Matching game.
 The game involves 2-6 players, and the goal is to build a 4-card hand with the largest possible value.

 The game uses special hand conditions, with the strongest being the titular Primero, consisting of one card from each of the 4-suits.
 Unlike common practice, the face cards have the lowest values in this game.

 A 4-player game played in teams of 2, and uses the 40-card Spanish pack.
 The name is Italian for ‘broom’, and it describes the goal of the game, which is to ‘sweep’ all cards from the game.
 Each player is dealt 3 cards, and 4 cards are revealed on the table.